emarsden/pgmacs/README.md

 Load this library, then say

-    M-x pgmacs-open-db
+    M-x pgmacs

-which will prompt you for a database name and a user.
-To specify additional arguments such as a password, a host other than `localhost` and a port other than 5432, call the function

-    (pgmacs-open (pg-connect "database-name" "username" "password "localhost" 5433))

-This should show you a list of the tables available in the database.
+which will open a widget-based buffer to collect connection information (database name, hostname, port, etc.).
+It will then open the PGMacs main buffer, which will show you a list of the tables available in the database.

+You can also open pgmacs with a connection object from the pg.el library (function `pgmacs-open`), or with a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb` (function `pgmacs-open/string`) or with a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname` (function `pgmacs-open/uri`).

 ## Status